Cornelius Vermuyden: The Fens

 Vermuyden's relationship with the other adventurers was never easy and, by 1655, they had parted company altogether.
 Several other of his initiatives failed, including a proposal for a treaty between England and the States-General of the Netherlands which he made to Cromwell.
 In addition, Vermuyden was unable to gain support to drain his areas of Sedgemoor and Malvern Chase.

 Personal life

-Vermuyden married Katherine Lapps.
+Vermuyden married Katherine Lapps on 16 November, 1623, at St Mary's, Rotherhithe.
 One son, Cornelius Vermuyden Jr., became an Original Fellow of the Royal Society in 1663.
-He had a total of nine kids with Katherine, including Charles, Deborah, Elizabeth, and John.
+He had a total of nine children with Katherine, including Charles, Deborah, Elizabeth, and John.
 His second wife was Dionysia Stonhouse.

 Vermuyden lived in Maiden Lane, Covent Garden in 1647 and had a home in Kelfield, North Lincolnshire.
-Later in life, due to the Great Fire of London, he and his family disappear from records.
-His family had changed their surname to the Youdan, an Anglicized version of Vermuyden.

 Vermuyden died on 11 October 1677 in London.

 Reclamation results

 Despite the initial success of the reclamation, the engineers did not understand enough about the ecology of the fens.
 The drying of the land caused the peat to shrink greatly, lowering the remaining land below the height of the drainage channels and rivers.
 This caused the reclaimed farmland to become vulnerable again to flooding.
 By the end of the 17th century, much of the reclaimed land was regularly flooded.
 This continued until the development of steam-powered pumps in the early 19th century.
 The drop in the land level can be seen at the pumps near Ramsey Forty Foot, where animal-powered pumps, steam pumps and now fossil-fuel pumps are all co-located, at different heights.
 They demonstrate both the development of technology and the resulting decline in land levels.
 Prickwillow Museum has a large pumping engine in working order, but not actively used.